getify/You-Dont-Know-JS/scope-closures/ch7.md

 listenForClicks(submitBtn,"Checkout");
 ```

-The `label` parameter variable is closed over by the `onClick(..)` event handler callback.
-If and when the button is ever clicked, `label` is still preserved.
+The `label` parameter is closed over by the `onClick(..)` event handler callback.
+When the button is clicked, `label` still exists to be used.
 This is closure.

 ### What If I Can't See It?